Saunved/mint-css/docs/class-list.md

 .modal  | defines a modal
-.modal-close | defines the close button for a modal .modal-header | defines a modal header
-.modal-content | defines a modal's content area .modal-footer | defines a modal's footer
+.modal-close | defines the close button for a modal .modal-header | defines a modal header .modal-header-fixed | defines a modal header stuck to the top .modal-content | defines a modal's content area .modal-footer | defines a modal's footer .modal-footer-fixed | defines a modal footer stuck to the bottom

 ## Media
 Class | Purpose